lemmabit/rollup-plugin-hypothetical/README.md

 # rollup-plugin-hypothetical [![npm][npm-image]][npm-url] [![Dependency Status][david-image]][david-url] [![Build Status][travis-image]][travis-url]
 This allows [Rollup] modules to import hypothetical files passed in as options to the plugin.
-It's intended to make it easier to write tests for other Rollup plugins.

 ## Installation
 ```bash